SQL Editor Plus (available only in SSMS 2012 and up) extendes the editor with the following options:

-It pops an "Are you sure?" window if it detects you've executed a DELETE or UPDATE statements without a WHERE clause, a TRUNCATE statement, a DROP TABLE statement and a possibly OPEN TRANSACTION.
+It pops an "Are you sure?" window if it detects you've executed a DELETE or UPDATE statements without a WHERE clause, a TRUNCATE statement, DROP TABLE and DROP DATABASE statements and a possibly OPEN TRANSACTION.

 If you're sure you want to proceed just press Enter, F5 or Ctrl+E to continue execution.
 By default it checks for all four destructive statements only